fchikwekwe/Rotten-Potatoes/README.md

-Rotten Tomatoes clone built for Back-End Web Development class at Make School.
-Built with Node.js, Express.js and MongoDB.

-Fully functional using MovieDB API.
+Rotten tomatoes clone built for back end web development course.
+We learned about MVC, RESTful and resourceful routing and used MongoDB, Node.js, Express.js, Ajax, Handlebars.
+Integreated Movie DB API.
+Also used Mocha and chai for testing.